DTStack/chunjun-web/docs/chunjunDocs/connectors/pgwal/PostgresCDC-Source-en.md

 - **tableList**
     - Description：List of tables to be parsed
-    - Notice：After specifying this parameter, the filter parameter will be invalid, the table and filter are empty, listen to all tables under the schema in jdbcUrl
+    - Notice：After specifying this parameter, the filter parameter will be invalid, the table and filter are empty,listen to all tables under the schema in jdbcUrl
     - Required：no
-    - Parameter type：list<string>
+    - Parameter type：list\<string\>
     - Default value：none